bbauska/JS-jQuery-JSON/README.md

 <h2>Week 1 - Introduction to JavaScript</h2>

-We take a quick look at the JavaScript language.
-We assume that you already know PHP - so it is a pretty quick introduction focusing on what is different about JavaScript.
+<p>We take a quick look at the JavaScript language.
+We assume that you already know PHP - so
+it is a pretty quick introduction focusing on what is different about JavaScript.</p>

 <h5>17 videos, 10 readings</h5>